 If you just want to vary your metcons, 5 pounds of weight may be sufficient to give you the extra element you have been looking for.
 However, you should also understand that even 5 pounds can significantly affect the make-up of your workout.
 This is especially the case if you are wearing the vest for the first time.

 The Advantages of a Weight Vest

 There is no doubt that the weight vest is hyped as one of the best CrossFit gear.
 There are lots of advantages that have been revealed through research.
 Amongst them include:

 Carrying an extra weight when exercising requires more strength because it saps your energy reservoirs.
 As you add more and more weight, your muscles adapt gradually towards the higher weight, and this helps in building strength and muscular endurance.
 This is proven through a study done by the Texas Tech University.
 It was found that the select group which supplemented their resistant training using weight vests had better results overall.

 CrossFit is all about varied functional movements done at high intensity.
 Human body systems usually adapt to certain movements over a period of time.
 The adaptation can be positive or negative.
 Weight vests help in introducing variations your body system isn’t prepared for.
 Because of this, the system is thrown off leading to an increase in gains and progress.

-Running or rowing while wearing a weight vest has effects similar to those in muscular strength and endurance.
-It pushes your cardiovascular system into an overdrive because of the added resistance and this strengthens the lungs and improves your VO2 marks.
+Running or rowing while wearing a weight vest has effects similar to those with muscular strength and endurance.
+It pushes your cardiovascular system into overdrive because of the added resistance, and this strengthens the lungs and improves your VO2 marks.
 This was proved by a study that was done and published in the European Journal of Applied Physiology and Occupational Physiology.